DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 1. Log in to GitLab, and upload your GitLab license file by navigating to `/admin/license`. **This step is required for Geo to function.**

-## Set the Geo Primary instance
+## Set the Geo Primary site

-Now that the chart has been deployed, and a license uploaded, we can configure this as the Primary instance.
+Now that the chart has been deployed, and a license uploaded, we can configure this as the Primary site.
 We will do this via the Toolbox Pod.

 1. Find the Toolbox Pod